- Make sure your infusing jars (and storage jars if you're using them) are cleaned and sterilized.

 - The final product should last up to 6 months, but trust me, you won't have it around that long.

 Harry Craddock's 1930 "Savoy Cocktail Book" lists the recipe as two-thirds dry gin, one-third lemon juice, and two dashes of Maraschino liqueur, leaving out the Creme de Violette completely.
 This is the cocktail you will likely receive in most bars because, until Rothman and Winter came out with their version in 2007, Crème de Violette was no longer in existence.
-It is still difficult to find (though can be found online at BevMo and other web retailers), but frankly, this recipe is not an Aviation, lacking both the floral notes of the violet flavor and distinctive periwinkle color and should not be called such.
+In my opinion, Craddock's recipe is not an Aviation as it is lacking both the floral notes of the violet flavor and that distinctive periwinkle color.
 It's understandable that most bars won't stock Crème de Violette as it is not used in that many cocktails but if they don't stock it then an Aviation should not be on their drinks menu.

 If you want to stick as close as possible to the original Aviation, then buy yourself a bottle of Rothman and Winters Crème de Violette, Luxardo Maraschino Liqueur and some good dry gin like Aviation (which, BTW, was named after the Aviation cocktail).
 I find the cardamom & lavender in the Aviation are a nice complement to the Crème de Violette's florals*.